pc0618/fall-detection/README.md

 of different daily activitives/sports, etc across 400 different labelled categories.
 We finetune the two network with our prepared dataset and perform fall detection inference once they are trained.

-Overall, we achieved 94% detection accuracy with prevision: 82% and recall 82%.
+Overall, we achieved 94% detection accuracy with prevision: 82% and recall 82% for I3D model, and Accuracy: 99% (+/- 1%), False Positive Rate: 1% (+/- 1%),
+False Negative Rate: 6% (+/- 3%)
+.

 ## Getting Started